 The basic Echo client connects to the basic Echo server and sends its data to the server.
 The data that the client sends is a string provided as the second client command-line argument.
 The basic Echo client prints the single string of data sent back by the Echo server.

-The form of the command line and the resultant print line for the basic Echo client are:
+An example of the form of the command line and the resultant print line for the basic Echo client are:

-./my\EchoClient 169.1.2.3 "echo this string!!"
+./my_EchoClient 169.1.2.3 "echo this string!!"

 Client received: echo this string!!